-Premium income generated by La Banque Postale rose by 25.2% in the first half, to $\epsilon$ 6,505.5 million.
-This excellent performance was attributable to Fourgous transfers, which amounted to $\epsilon$ 1,056.6 million, and to the estimated $\epsilon$ 760 million in associated top-up premiums.
+combined unit-linked sales represented 17.7% of total savings and pensions revenue for the first six months of the year.
+Premium income generated by La Banque Postale rose by 25.2% in the first half, to ε 6,505.5 million.
+This excellent performance was attributable to Fourgous transfers, which amounted to ε 1,056.6 million, and to the estimated ε 760 million in associated top-up premiums.
 Even without these transfers, growth remained high compared with the French market at 4.8%.

 Unit-linked sales grew 38.5% to €860.5 million, representing 13.5% of total savings and pensions new money.
 Total pensions revenue generated by La Banque Postale grew 19.4%.
 Sales of personal risk contracts by Assurposte rose sharply by some 88% to around €92 million (of which CNP's share is 50%).
 Loan insurance premiums were 12.2% higher, at €33.2 million.

-The Savings Banks' generated premium income of €6,095.2 million in first-half 2007, a decline of 6.4% from the year-earlier period, which represented a high basis of comparison with premiums up 20.6%, led by transfers from PEL home-savings accounts for an estimated €600 million.
+The Savings Banks' generated premium income of €6,095.2 million in first-half 2007, a decline of 6.4% from the yearearlier period, which represented a high basis of comparison with premiums up 20.6%, led by transfers from PEL homesavings accounts for an estimated €600 million.
 These transfers continued in the first six months of 2007, but at a far slower rate with most of the new money concentrated in the first quarter.
 In addition, €333 million in Fourgous transfers were recorded, of which 28.5% was classified as unit-linked, along with an estimated €70 million in top-up premiums.
 The high-end Nuances Plus and Nuance Privilège products went from strength to strength, with premiums up 29% and 15% respectively.
-In all, the unit-linked weighting increased slightly compared with end-2006, to 21.9%, representing £1,289.5 million in new money.
-Personal risk premiums expanded 6%, led by the new Urgence formula, while loan insurance premiums were up £1,50 million.
+In all, the unit-linked weighting increased slightly compared with end-2006, to 21.9%, representing €1,289.5 million in new money.
+Personal risk premiums expanded 6%, led by the new Urgence formula, while loan insurance premiums were up 6.5% at over €175 million.
 Campaigns to promote the network's savings offerings (Nuances and Initiative Transmission) were organised in June-July 2007.

-The CNP Trésor network generated premium income of $\in$ 454.7 million in the first half of 2007, down 7.2% compared with the year-earlier figure, which included $\in$ 58 million in Fourgous transfers.
-The campaign to promote Fourgous transfers, which ended in April 2007, led to the recognition of $\in$ 109.1 million in premiums, of which 30.2% was classified as unit-linked, along with $\in$ 35 million in top-up premiums.
-Unit-linked sales - which nearly doubled in first-half 2006 - amounted to $\in$ 93.5 million, representing 21.3% of total savings and pensions revenue generated by the network.
+The CNP Trésor network generated premium income of €454.7 million in the first half of 2007, down 7.2% compared with the year-earlier figure, which included €58 million in Fourgous transfers.
+The campaign to promote Fourgous transfers, which ended in April 2007, led to the recognition of €109.1 million in premiums, of which 30.2% was classified as unit-linked, along with €35 million in top-up premiums.
+Unit-linked sales - which nearly doubled in first-half 2006 - amounted to €93.5 million, representing 21.3% of total savings and pensions revenue generated by the network.
 During the first six months of the year, the entire salesforce participated in deploying a new customer relationship management system that will be fully operational in the second half.

-The Financial Institutions partnership centre contributed premium income of 682.3 million, an increase of 11.2%.

-The Mutual Insurers partnership centre's contribution to premium income for the first six months of the year amounted to €377.7 million, a decline of 14.9% from first-half 2006, which represented a high basis of comparison with premiums up 27.6% due to the signature of a major contract with an €84-million single premium.
+The financial institutions partnership centre contributed premium income of €682.3 million, an increase of 11.2%.
+The mutual insurers partnership centre's contribution to premium income for the first six months of the year amounted to €377.7 million, a decline of 14.9% from first-half 2006, which represented a high basis of comparison with premiums up 27.6% due to the signature of a major contract with an $\in 84$ million single premium.

-Premium income from sales to Companies and Local Authorities dipped 5.3% to €803 million, on the back of a sharp rise in first-half 2006.
+Premium income from sales to companies and local authorities dipped 5.3% to €803 million, on the back of a sharp rise in first-half 2006.

-Premium income from Other Development Initiatives in France, including direct sales and sales by other networks, amounted to €44.4 million.
+Premium income from Other Development initiatives in France, including direct sales and sales by other networks, amounted to ε 44.4 million.